oren/oren.github.io/articles/marp/index.md

 ---

-watch mode, convert to pdf, pptx, or generate images
+watch mode, convert to html, convert to pdf, pptx, or generate images

 ---